School code: 3962

 Master of Science in Clinical Mental Health Counseling

 The Master of Science in Clinical Mental Health Counseling is designed to meet the needs of college graduates who desire training in counseling-psychotherapy and wish to provide such services to individuals, couples, groups, and families.
-Freed-Hardeman University's interdisciplinary M.S. in Clinical Mental Health Counseling program integrates elements of the core mental health professions with principles of the Christian faith to produce graduates ready for the clinical practice of professional counseling.
+Freed-Hardeman University's M.S. in Clinical Mental Health Counseling program integrates elements of the core mental health professions with principles of the Christian faith to produce graduates ready for the clinical practice of clinical mental health counseling.

 The Master of Science in Clinical Mental Health Counseling requires that students satisfactorily complete 60 semester hours of course work and pass a comprehensive exam.
 Included in the 60 hours are a practicum and an internship, in which students complete counseling and counseling-related activities.
 These experiences take place in appropriate counseling settings under the supervision of well-trained counselor supervisors.
 For further information, please contact our Office of Graduate Studies office at 1-800-FHU-FHU1, ext.
 6101 or 731-989-6101.